*** DEBUG START ***

 The Primus of the Scottish Episcopal Church, the Most Revd Mark Strange (left), with Archbishop Cushley last Friday

-A DECLARATION of friendship between the Scottish Episcopal Church (SEC) and the Roman Catholic Church in Scotland was signed last Friday afternoon, on the second day of the meeting of the SEC’s General Synod in Edinburgh.
+A DECLARATION of friendship between the Scottish Episcopal Church (SEC) and the Roman Catholic Church in Scotland was agreed last Friday afternoon, on the second day of the meeting of the SEC’s General Synod in Edinburgh.

 The statement, known as the Saint Ninian Declaration after the eighth-century missionary to what is now Scotland, acknowledges that the relationship between the Churches “has not always been a happy one, even including violence done in the name of religion; but we also see that there has been friendship and cooperation in the past.”